USBGuard/usbguard/README.md

 Optionally, you may want to install:

  * [libseccomp](https://github.com/seccomp/libseccomp) - used to implement a syscall whitelist
- * [libcap-ng](https://people.redhat.com/sgrubb/libcap-ng/) - used to drop process capabalities
+ * [libcap-ng](https://people.redhat.com/sgrubb/libcap-ng/) - used to drop process capabilities

 And then do: